 Vet Boarding Services

 Some veterinary hospitals offer in-clinic boarding services.
 Dogs are typically housed in large cages or kennel runs.
 Cats generally stay separately from dogs in smaller cages or “kitty condos” (multi-level enclosures).
 Boarded pets are housed separately from sick pets.
-Clinic staff feeds and walks or plays with the boarded dogs and cats several times a day, and keeps their kennels or cages clean and cozy.
-Boarding your dog or cat at your veterinarian’s office is a good choice for pets who require special medical care, such as diabetic pets who get daily insulin injections, pets receiving multiple medications, pets with mobility issues or those with medical issues that require close supervision.
-The staff will be familiar with your pet and his care, giving you peace of mind while you’re away.
+Clinic staff feeds and walks or plays with the boarded dogs and cats several times a day, and keeps their kennels or cages clean.
+For pet's that require special medical care, discuss with your vet if they recommend boarding at their office where staff may know your pet or finding a trusted petsitter to come to your home.
+This discussion with your vet is important especially for pets, such as diabetic pets who get daily insulin injections, pets receiving multiple medications, pets with mobility issues, or those with medical issues that require close supervision.

 Kennel Boarding Facilities

-Do an internet search for “pet boarding near me” and you’re likely to find various pet boarding facilities in your area.
-You can find facilities that accept all pets, some that only accept dogs or only accept cats.
-Many boarding facilities offer a “cage free” boarding experience, where the dogs or cats can hang out in a safely enclosed play area during the day, returning to kennels or cages for naps and bedtime.
+With a little searching, you’re likely to find various pet boarding facilities in your area.
+You can find facilities that accept all pets and some that only accept dogs or only accept cats.
+Many boarding facilities offer a “cage-free” boarding experience, where the dogs or cats can hang out in a safely enclosed play area during the day, returning to kennels or cages for naps and bedtime.
 Dogs are generally separated by size and/or age so that large, rowdy dogs aren’t trampling over smaller, more timid dogs.
 At most facilities that offer free play time, staff members stay in the play areas with the pets to ensure all animals are safe and having a good time.
 Some boarding facilities like this even use video monitors so you can log on to their website and watch your pet having a great time, which can give a worried pet parent much peace of mind.

 High-End Boarding Facilities

-Whatever type of pet boarding facility you choose, most offer add-on services that you can choose for your pet, either during his stay or just before you go home.
+Whatever type of pet boarding facility you choose, most offer add-on services that you can choose for your pet, either during their stay or just before you go home.
 Some examples include: